 You have to give Full Tilt credit for focus: every boot in their line is built on the same principle and aimed at essentially the same audience.
 Some are wider, some are stiffer, some are lighter, some can suck up a little more shock; but all use the same fundamental architecture with a shared bundle of benefits.
 If you take to the air a lot, you’re bound to land one day in a pair of Full Tilts.

 Over most of Head’s storied history as a ski brand, lighter weight hasn’t exactly been top of mind.
 They’ve been better known for building battleships as opposed to skiffs.
-Two pivotal shifts, one global and one local, has made lightweight design a priority, if not the priority, at Head today.
+Two pivotal shifts, one global and one local, have made lightweight design a priority, if not the priority, at Head today.
 The global trend is to make all consumer goods lighter, across all categories, a phenomenon we refer to as Lighter is Better, or LIB.
-The local event was Head’s license to use Graphene, first manifest in its ski line with the debut of the women’s Joy series four years ago.
+The local event was Head’s license to use Graphene, first manifest in its ski line with the debut of the women’s Joy series several years ago.

-Graphene, which is carbon in a one-atom thick matrix, was bound to find its way into Head boots, as indeed it has with the new Nexo Lyt, the most thoroughly transformed of the new generation of lighter weight shells.
+Graphene, which is carbon in a one-atom thick matrix, was bound to find its way into Head boots, as indeed it has with Nexo Lyt, the most thoroughly transformed of the new generation of lighter weight shells.
 By “transformed,” I mean not just dependent on material change to deliver improved behavior, or even to expect lighter mass to be of sufficient benefit by itself, but using lighter materials as an opportunity to change how a seemingly conventional boot (i.e., 4-buckle overlap, standard 4o/14o stance angles) reads and interacts with the snow.

-The 100mm (medium) last is close fitting out of the box, which is essential to its quickness and accuracy.
+The 100mm (medium) last of the original Nexo Lyt is close fitting out of the box, which is essential to its quickness and accuracy.
 If the fit around the heel and ankle should relax over time, a viscous fluid, called Liquid Fit, can be injected into an internal pouch that circumnavigates this area.
 Head doesn’t promote Liquid Fit as a point of sale necessity but a fit-refreshing technology.
 Able to be extracted as well as injected, Liquid Fit is a nifty fit option that will prove beneficial to all skier abilities.

 K2 soon learned that no matter how attractive a marketing package it presented – the launch was accompanied by a whimsical ad campaign, a pledge of no Internet sales, and an appealing product story about its new shells and not-quite-as new liners – if you consistently lose the point-of-sale cage match against a competitor’s product, your success is going to be more limited than your expectations.
 In other words, what really matters happens in the first ten seconds of skier/boot contact.